A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 What does a buyer's agent do?

-Here's what a buyer's agent usually handles in a real estate transaction.
+Buyer's agents work with their clients from house showings through closing day.
+Here's what a buyer's agent usually handles in a real estate transaction:

-Walk you through the home buying process
+1. Walk you through the home-buying process

 For first-time home buyers, a good agent won't immediately take you to see homes without first walking you through the buying process.

-It's smart to get a complete overview of the home buying process at your initial meeting, so you know exactly what to expect from the process.
+It's smart to get a complete overview of the home-buying process at your initial meeting, so you know exactly what to expect from the process.
 A buyer's agent can walk you through:

 - The state of your local real estate market and what to expect as a buyer